A-Fayed/mm-portal/docs/readme.md

-Setting up
+### Setting up

 ## Setting up MDP proof of concept

-1. Unzip file and name 'current-MM-project'
+1. Unzip file and rename 'current-MM-project'
 2. Open a new terminal
 3. Navigate to 'current-MM-project' in the terminal
 4. Run `git init`